awsdocs/aws-codebuild-user-guide/doc_source/github-webhook.md

 ## Filter GitHub webhook events \(console\)<a name="github-webhook-events-console"></a>

- To use the AWS Management Console to filter webhook events:
+In **Primary source webhook events**, select the following\.
+This section is only available when you chose **Repository in my GitHub account** for the source repository\.

 1. Select **Rebuild every time a code change is pushed to this repository** when you create your project\.

 1. From **Event type**, choose one or more events\.

 1. To filter when an event triggers a build, under **Start a build under these conditions**, add one or more optional filters\.

 1. To filter when an event is not triggered, under **Don't start a build under these conditions**, add one or more optional filters\.

-1. Choose **Add filter group** to add another filter group\.
+1. Choose **Add filter group** to add another filter group, if needed\.

  For more information, see [Create a build project \(console\)](create-project-console.md) and [WebhookFilter](https://docs.aws.amazon.com/codebuild/latest/APIReference/API_WebhookFilter.html) in the *AWS CodeBuild API Reference*\.